Role-based access control

 Step 5: Deny permissions

-If you want to restrict access, you can deny specific permissions using the DENY statement in SQL Editor.
+To restrict access, you can deny specific permissions using the DENY statement in SQL Editor.

-DENY DELETE ON dbo.Sales TO Role_Analysts;
+DENY DELETE ON dbo.Sales TO Role_Analyst;

 Deny permissions in Security Manager